igroff/forkulator/README.md

 Here is an example of a command that echoes out stdin, and the response it generates:

-First the contents of a command called `echoStdin':
+First the contents of a command called `echoStdin`:

         #! /usr/bin/env bash
         cat